 In another exciting direction, much progress has been made on making direct methods efficient for the Helmholtz equation.
-Such is the case of Wang et al.'s method [95], which couples nested dissection and multi-frontal elimination with $\mathcal{H}$ -matrices (see [31] for the multi-frontal method, and [49] for nested dissection).
-Another example is the work of Gillman, Barnett and Martinsson on computing Dirichlet to Neumann maps in a multiscale fashion [51].
+Such is the case of Wang et al.'s method [99], which couples nested dissection and multi-frontal elimination with \mathcal{H} -matrices (see [31] for the multi-frontal method, and [50] for nested dissection).
+Another example is the work of Gillman, Barnett and Martinsson on computing Dirichlet to Neumann maps in a multiscale fashion [52].
 Recently, Ambikasaran et al. [1] proposed a direct solver for acoustic scattering for heterogeneous media using compressed linear algebra to solve an equivalent Lippmann-Schwinger equation.
 These methods are extremely efficient for elliptic and low frequency problems due to the high compressibility of the Green's functions [7].
 However, it is not yet clear whether offline linear complexity scalings for high-frequency problems can be achieved this way (cf. [35]), though good direct methods are often faster in practice than the iterative methods mentioned at the beginning of this Section.
 The main issue with direct methods is the lack of scalability to very large-scale problems due to the memory requirements and prohibitively expensive communication overheads.

-Finally, beautiful mathematical reviews of the Helmholtz equation are [74] and [19].
-A more systematic and extended exposition of the references mentioned here can be found in [97].
+Finally, beautiful mathematical reviews of the Helmholtz equation are [77] and [19].
+A more systematic and extended exposition of the references mentioned here can be found in [101].

 1.3.
 Comparison to other preconditioners.
-There has been a recent effort to express the fast preconditioners based on domain decomposition and absorbing boundary conditions in terms of optimized Schwarz method [46, 20], in particular, the method of polarized traces can be re-casted, algorithmically, as an optimized Schwarz method; however, the polarization of the waves using discrete integral relations seems to escape the general framework.
+There has been a recent effort to express the fast preconditioners based on domain decomposition and absorbing boundary conditions in terms of optimized Schwarz method [20, 47, 55], in particular, the method of polarized traces can be re-casted, algorithmically, as an optimized Schwarz method; however, the polarization of the waves using discrete integral relations, and in particular, the recasting of the volumetric problem as an extended algebraically exact integral problem posed at at the interfaces between layers, seems to escape the general framework.
 We do not aim to compare the method of polarized traces nor its nested variant under the framework of optimized Schwarz methods, which would be out of the scope of this paper.
-Instead, we aim to briefly compare the method of polarized traces against some related methods in the literature.
+Instead, we aim to briefly compare the method of polarized traces against some related methods in the literature5.

 We start by comparing the method of polarized traces to the original sweeping preconditioner.
-The sweeping preconditioner is based on a block $LDL^t$ factorization, coupled with the remarkable observation that the inverse of the blocks of D correspond to a half-space problem.
-The inverse of the blocks can be either compressed using $\mathcal{H}$ -matrices [32] or applied using an auxiliary problem [33], in which the half-space problem is truncated using a high-quality PML.
-The sweeping preconditioner acts on the volume problem, and it needs to revisit all the degrees of freedom, thus hindering parallelization, which is mostly achieved by parallelized linear algebra [77].
-On the other hand, the method of polarized traces preconditions a SIE posed on the interfaces reducing the number of degrees of freedom, which can be parallelized and accelerated using fast summation algorithms, and the number of iterations to convergence is, in general, much smaller.
+The sweeping preconditioner is based on a block LDL^t factorization, coupled with the remarkable observation that the inverse of the blocks of D correspond to a half-space problem.
+The inverse of the blocks can be either compressed using \mathcal{H} -matrices6 [32] or applied using an auxiliary problem [33], in which the half-space problem is truncated using a high-quality PML.
+The sweeping preconditioner acts on the volume problem, and it needs to revisit all the degrees of freedom, thus hindering parallelization, which is mostly achieved by parallelized linear algebra [80].
+On the other hand, the method of polarized traces preconditions a SIE posed on the interfaces reducing the number of degrees of freedom.
+The application of the SIE and the preconditioner can be parallelized and accelerated using fast summation algorithms, and the number of iterations to convergence is, in general, much smaller.